 Active Listening

 Practice is the name of the game!
-Try reading a book, stopping regularly to ask your child to recap the story.
-For instance, ask them, "What has been happening in the story?"
+Try reading a book and stopping regularly to ask your child to recap the story.
+For instance, ask them, “What has been happening in the story?”
 Encourage them to continue listening as you read.

 Following Directions

 Following directions and listening are two skills that work closely together.
-Often, kids have a hard time following directions if they are not using their listening skills.
+Kids frequently have difficulty following directions if they are not using their listening skills.

 Younger children can get distracted or forget what you asked them to do.
-Use this time as an opportunity to practice their skills.
-For example, practice regularly with simple requests like "Please pass the butter to me" then give praise immediately for following directions.
+This is an opportunity to practice their skills.
+For example, practice regularly with simple requests like “Please pass the butter to me,” then praise immediately for following directions.

 It is important to praise your child when you see they are following directions.
 Say things like, "Thank you for putting your blocks away the first time."